 Data integrity is often confused with data security, but there are some key differences between the two.

-Both are important for ensuring that your systems run smoothly, they differ in how they protect and control your data.
+Although both are important for ensuring that your systems run smoothly, they do differ in how they protect and control your data.
+Specifically, data security is about safeguarding data from external threats, whereas data integrity ensures the data remains unaltered and reliable.

-Data integrity has many different types, each with unique characteristics and benefits.
+Data integrity encompasses various types, each with unique characteristics and benefits.
 The most common types of data integrity are:

-Physical integrity involves ensuring that physical systems or hardware are protected when a physical disaster occurs.
-This protects the wholeness and accuracy of data as it is stored and handled.
+Physical integrity involves ensuring that physical systems or hardware are protected, especially during physical disasters.
+This protection safeguards the wholeness and accuracy of data as it is stored and handled.

-Data corruption caused by lost writes can be prevented through physical database integrity-checking mechanisms.
-These include error detection and correction algorithms.
-For example, if corruption is detected while data is in transit and cannot be fixed, the I/O request will fail, and the integrity of the data is kept.
+Data corruption caused by lost writes can be prevented through physical database integrity-checking mechanisms, including error detection and correction algorithms.
+For example, if corruption is detected while data is in transit and cannot be fixed, the I/O request will fail, preserving the integrity of the data.

 (Read about disaster recovery planning.)